 Apply 6–8 months before your intended intake to ensure enough time for document verification, financial planning, and visa processing.

-Intakes and Deadlines for MS in Spain
+Intakes and Deadlines for Masters in Spain

 Spanish universities generally offer two major intakes every year: Fall and Spring.